xxsc0529/genai-toolbox/docs/en/resources/tools/_index.md

 The map type is a collection of key-value pairs.
 It can be configured in two ways:

-- Generic Map: By default, it accepts values of any primitive type (string, number, boolean), allowing for mixed data.
+- Generic Map: By default, it accepts values of any primitive type (string, integer, float, boolean), allowing for mixed data.
 - Typed Map: By setting the valueType field, you can enforce that all values within the map must be of the same specified type.